adafruit/Adafruit_Protomatter/README.md

 a lower bit depth (colors will be decimated/quantized in this case).

-It does have some new limitations, mostly significant RAM overhead (hence no plans for AVR port) and that all RGB data pins and the clock pin MUST be on the same PORT register (e.g. all PORTA or PORTB, can't intermix).
+It does have some new limitations, mostly significant RAM overhead (hence no plans for AVR port) and (with a few exceptions) that all RGB data pins and the clock pin MUST be on the same PORT register (e.g. all PORTA or PORTB ,can't intermix).
 RAM overhead is somewhat reduced (but still large) if those pins are all in a single 8-bit byte within the PORT (they do not need to be contiguous or sequential within this byte, if for instance it makes PCB routing easier, but they should all aim for a single byte).
 Other pins (matrix address lines, latch and output enable) can reside on any PORT or bit.

 # C Library